TwanAsselbergs/conventional-react/README.md

 1. Front-end (`/react`)

-   - Contains the complete React application setup using Vite, TypeScript, Tailwind CSS, and React Router DOM.
+   - Contains the complete React application setup using Vite, TypeScript, Tailwind CSS, and React Router.
 It also includes template components, pages, routing, styling, and configuration files following the latest conventions.

 2. Documents (`/docs`)